kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 “There is little to address about Earth.*

-“It's no longer a recognized operating territory..*
+“It's no longer a recognized operating territory.*